The Anatomy of an Article: Article Writing for the Web

 - Thankfully most website articles, and especially blog articles, are informal writing pieces.
 Unlike a webpage, which is usually objective and clinical, you can get close-up and personal in articles on your website.
 So it's best to just write what's on your mind without overthinking it, and you can edit the piece to be shorter, longer, or more organized later.
 You might find that you get so chatty you have written several articles instead of one.
-If you're a talker, you can get a digital voice recorder and have a chat as if you're talking to a customer, have it transcribed to text (either do it yourself, have someone at your business do it, hire Eclectic Tech to do it, or hire a professional transcription service to do it) and then polished into an article.
+If you're a talker, you can get a digital voice recorder and have a chat as if you're talking to a customer, have it transcribed to text (either do it yourself, have someone at your business do it, or use transcription software like Otter.ai, Temi.com or Dragon Dictate) and then polished into an article.

 - Keep it brief

 - Articles don't have to be long.
 If you cover too much territory, consider splitting your content into several articles.